Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 You need to claim at least 50 blocks from another person's build.
 If the person you're claiming next to doesn't care, then it's good.
 If they want it to be removed, then you'll need to relocate.

-Backups of the world are done everyday and go back up to a month.
+Backups of the world are done every day and go back up to a month.
 If you need a build recovered from longer than that period, you are essentially screwed.

 ### Ignoring players

-Sometime players can be very annoything.
+Sometimes players can be very annoying.
 You can easily ignore them by typing /ignore (username) and they will be ignored.

 You can view the list of everyone you've ignored via /ignorelist.